5 Stages of Programming Languages

 2003 – Groovy

-Groovy borns as a derivative from Java, developed by James Strachan and Bob McWhirter.
-Among its most prominent features, it’s easy to learn and concise, improving productivity.
+Groovy was born as a derivative of Java, developed by James Strachan and Bob McWhirter.
+Among its most prominent features, it's easy to learn and concise, improving productivity.
 Because of this, ventures like Starbucks and CraftBase use this language.

-Go (or Goland) is a Google product to tackle issues that stem from large software systems.
-Its specialities include web development and cloud and network services.
-Also, its features include DevOps and site reliability, and command-line interfaces.
-Since its popularity, Uber, Dropbox, and Twitch handle their projects with Go.
+Go (short for Goland) is a Google product to tackle issues that stem from large software systems.
+Its specialties include web development and cloud and network services.
+Also, its features include DevOps and site reliability and command-line interfaces.
+Since its popularity, Uber, Dropbox, and Twitch have handled their projects with Go.

 2011 – Kotlin

-JetBrains, in 2011, develop Kotlin, for the Java Virtual Machine (JVM).
-On the bigger picture, it’s usually used to develop Android apps.
+JetBrains, in 2011, developed Kotlin for the Java Visual Machine.
+In the bigger picture, it’s usually used to create Android apps.
 Also, Kotlin is the language behind companies like Google, Amazon, Pinterest, and Trello.

 2014 – Swift